a8k-legacy/mapfit/README.md

 ---

-## License
+*Part of the A8K Legacy archive—a collection of early projects and learning experiments by [Saif Abdelrazek](https://saifabdelrazek.com).*

-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute it as needed.
+This version is now accurate and maintains the project's integrity as a legacy learning artifact.